Fermi–Pasta–Ulam–Tsingou problem: Connection to the KdV equation

 Zabusky and Kruskal argued that soliton solutions of the KdV equation passing through one another without affecting the asymptotic shapes explained the quasi-periodicity of the waves in the FPUT experiment.
 In short, thermalization could not occur because of a certain "soliton symmetry" in the system, which broke ergodicity.

 A similar set of manipulations (and approximations) lead to the Toda lattice, which is also famous for being a completely integrable system.
-It, too, has soliton solutions, the Lax pairs, and so also can be used to argue for the lack of ergodicity in the FPUT model.
+It also has soliton solutions – the Lax pairs – and so also can be used to argue for the lack of ergodicity in the FPUT model.

 Routes to thermalization

-In 1966, Félix Izrailev and Boris Chirikov proposed that the system will thermalize, if a sufficient amount of initial energy is provided.
+In 1966, Félix Izrailev and Boris Chirikov proposed that the system will thermalize if a sufficient amount of initial energy is provided.
 The idea here is that the non-linearity changes the dispersion relation, allowing resonant interactions to take place that will bleed energy from one mode to another.
 A review of such models can be found in Roberto Livi et al. Yet, in 1970, Joseph Ford and Gary H. Lunsford insist that mixing can be observed even with arbitrarily small initial energies.
 There is a long and complex history of approaches to the problem, see Thierry Dauxois (2008) for a (partial) survey.

 Recent work by Miguel Onorato et al. demonstrates a very interesting route to thermalization.
-Rewriting the FPUT model in terms of normal modes, the non-linear term expresses itself as a three-mode interaction (using the language of statistical mechanics, this could be called a "three-phonon interaction".)
+Rewriting the FPUT model in terms of normal modes shows that the non-linear term expresses itself as a three-mode interaction (using the language of statistical mechanics, this could be called a "three-phonon interaction").
 It is, however, not a resonant interaction, and is thus not able to spread energy from one mode to another; it can only generate the FPUT recurrence.
 The three-phonon interaction cannot thermalize the system.

 A key insight, however, is that these modes are combinations of "free" and "bound" modes.
 That is, higher harmonics are "bound" to the fundamental, much in the same way that the higher harmonics in solutions to the KdV equation are bound to the fundamental.
-They do not have any dynamics of their own, and are instead phase-locked to the fundamental.
+They do not have any dynamics of their own and are instead phase-locked to the fundamental.
 Thermalization, if present, can only be among the free modes.